 Proper diversification is an individual affair determined in part by account size, available time to trade, and trading goals.
 Traders with larger amounts, primarily interested in keeping what they have, will choose to spend more time establishing what Ray Dalio calls his “All Weather” portfolio of 15-20 uncorrelated asset classes.
 At the same time, those with smaller accounts and a greater trade frequency will need to spend less time on diversification as they don’t hold positions for long.

-That said, general rules of thumb would be to diversify across a number of uncorrelated asset classes.
+That said, a general rule of thumb would be to diversify across a number of uncorrelated asset classes.
 Thanks to the advent of ETFs, even traders with smaller accounts can diversify across each of the main asset classes and the stock sub classes within their current trading account.

 For those who want to understand this part of the process in more depth, many resources are available online.
 Simply start by searching for Ray Dalio’s All Weather portfolio first and go from there.